Fact-checked

 Risk factors

-In turn, immunity decreases when fighting frequent infections of various localizations, in the presence of foci of chronic infection (for example, in the middle ear, paranasal sinuses) or progressive neoplasms, immediately after vaccinations, in connection with anticancer and immunosuppressive therapy.
+In turn, immunity decreases when fighting frequent infections of various localizations, in the presence of foci of chronic infection (for example, in the middle ear, paranasal sinuses) or progressive neoplasms, immediately after vaccinations, in connection with anti-cancer and immunosuppressive therapy.

 Pathogenesis

-Symptoms of the encephalitis meningitis
+Symptoms encephalitic meningitis

 Hemorrhagic inflammation of the cerebral membranes and tissues in amoebic meningoencephalitis develops rapidly, in most cases with a fatal outcome.